 Have you had those moments in therapy where you feel stuck or there is looping on issues related to negative life experiences?

-Those moment can be discouraging for both the client and the therapist.
+Those moments can be discouraging for both the client and the therapist.
 It is not uncommon for clinicians who are not trained in EMDR therapy to want to refer their clients for EMDR therapy and still maintain their role as the primary therapist to their client.
 EMDR is a powerful supplement for traditional psychotherapy.
-I regularly partner with therapists to help their clients resolve their traumatic material, phobias, and reoccurring sympathetic nervous system activation to move treatment forward.
+I regularly partner with therapists to help their clients resolve their traumatic material, phobias, and recurring sympathetic nervous system activation to move treatment forward.

-Good candidates for brief adjunctive EMDR are generally
+Good candidates for brief adjunctive EMDR are generally:

 Well-functioning individuals who have a good working relationship with their therapist.